Spangled Emperor (2020)

 Gulf of Carpentaria

 There has been no stock assessment of the species across this management unit.
-Spangled Emperor are a byproduct species group in the Gulf of Carpentaria Line Fishery and Gulf of Carpentaria Demersal Fin Fish Trawl Fishery with low annual harvest (~1 t average since 2011–12).
-There are no reliable estimates of catch of Spangled Emperor for Indigenous or recreational fishers in the GOC.
-There is insufficient information available to confidently classify the status of this stock.
+Spangled Emperor is a by-product species group in the Gulf of Carpentaria Line Fishery and Gulf of Carpentaria Developmental Fin Fish Trawl Fishery with low annual harvest (approximately 1 t average since 2012–22).
+Estimated recreational harvest of Spangled Emperor was 27 t at the whole of Queensland level (i.e., across both stocks) [Teixeira et al. 2021].
+There are no reliable estimates of catch of Spangled Emperor for Indigenous fishers in the GOC, but it is reasonably expected to be very low.
+The above evidence of likely low harvest suggests that it is unlikely that the biomass of Spangled Emperor in the GOC is depleted, however there is insufficient information available to confidently classify the status of this stock.

 On the basis of the evidence provided above, the Gulf of Carpentaria (Queensland) management unit is classified as an undefined stock.